The Hustler: Legacy

 In the decades since its release, The Hustler has cemented its reputation as a classic.
-Roger Ebert, echoing earlier praise for the performances, direction, and cinematography and adding laurels for editor Dede Allen, cites the film as "one of those films where scenes have such psychic weight that they grow in our memories."
-He further cites Eddie as one of "only a handful of movie characters so real that the audience refers to them as touchstones."
-TV Guide calls the film a "dark stunner", offering "a grim world whose only bright spot is the top of the pool table, yet [with] characters [who] maintain a shabby nobility and grace."
-The four leads are again lavishly praised for their performances and the film is summed up as "not to be missed."
+Roger Ebert, echoing earlier praise for the performances, direction, and cinematography and adding laurels for editor Dede Allen, cites the film as "one of those films where scenes have such psychic weight that they grow in our memories".
+He further cites Eddie as one of "only a handful of movie characters so real that the audience refers to them as touchstones".
+TV Guide calls the film a "dark stunner", offering "a grim world whose only bright spot is the top of the pool table, yet [with] characters [who] maintain a shabby nobility and grace".
+The four leads are again lavishly praised for their performances and the film is summed up as "not to be missed".

 Carroll and Rossen's screenplay was selected by the Writers Guild of America in 2006 as the 96th best motion picture screenplay of all time.

 In June 2008, AFI released its "Ten top Ten"—the best ten films in ten "classic" American film genres—after polling over 1,500 people from the creative community.
 The Hustler was acknowledged as the sixth best film in the sports genre.

+The February 2020 issue of New York Magazine lists The Hustler as among "The Best Movies That Lost Best Picture at the Oscars."

 The Hustler is credited with sparking a resurgence in the popularity of pool in the United States, which had been on the decline for decades.
 The film also brought recognition to Willie Mosconi, who, despite having won multiple world championships, was virtually unknown to the general public.
 Perhaps the greatest beneficiary of the film's popularity was a real-life pool hustler named Rudolf Wanderone.
 Mosconi claimed in an interview at the time of the film's release that the character of Minnesota Fats was based on Wanderone, who at the time was known as "New York Fatty".
 Wanderone immediately adopted the Minnesota Fats nickname and parlayed his association with the film into book and television deals and other ventures.
 Author Walter Tevis denied for the rest of his life that Wanderone had played any role in the creation of the character.
 Other players would claim, with greater or lesser degrees of credibility, to have served as models for Fast Eddie, including Ronnie Allen, Ed Taylor, Eddie Parker, and Eddie Pelkey.